MAJOR IN NURSING AT ECU

 Below are documents you will need to review as part of the Application to the School of Nursing.
 The application asks you to sign that you have reviewed and acknowledge understanding of the material provided in these documents:

 The ECU School of Nursing uses a scoring rubric to calculate and determine admission points.
 This process is done upon receipt of all required application documents.
 Included in, but not limited to, points consideration are retention and program GPAs, pre-entrance exam scores, math and science grades, and previous degrees.
 Based on these points, applicants are ranked in numerical order and top candidates are selected for admission.
 Applicants are typically notified within the month following the closing of the application cycle via email.
-Please contact the main office of your assigned nursing faculty advisor if you have any questions.

 Transferring Non-Nursing Courses from Another University